 06 of 07

-It’s tough for Seattle to hold a candle to Bellevue’s parking situation—mainly because most parking in Seattle is paid and has time limits while most parking in Bellevue is free.
-Parking is also a whole lot easier to find in Bellevue and it’s less likely you’ll have to parallel park on a busy street.
+It’s tough for Seattle to hold a candle to Bellevue’s parking situation, mainly because most parking in Seattle is paid and has time limits, while most parking in Bellevue is free.
+Parking is easier to find in Bellevue.

-However, let it not be said it’s difficult to find parking in Seattle.
-There is a plethora of parking garages downtown so you can always find parking, but during peak hours you’ll pay for it.
+However, it’s difficult to find parking in Seattle.
+There is a plethora of parking garages downtown, making parking available at all times, but it is costly.
 Parking on evenings and weekends (especially Sundays) is much cheaper.
-There’s also some free parking around Pike Place Market, if you can grab one of the coveted spots.
+There’s free parking around Pike Place Market...if you can find one of the coveted spots.

 07 of 07